Turlututu-Games/AudioEngineGML/README.md

 AudioEngineGML is a library designed to simplify all this, with pre-configured sound channels.

+## General features

-- Each sound is identified by an Enum key.
+- Each sound/group of sounds is identified by an Enum key.
 No need to reference the asset directly, just the corresponding key.
 - Minimal installation: One configuration file is all you need!

-Music:
+- Play from asset or from streamed files
+- Individual, global, or per-music-channel volume control
+- Sound effects

+##  Specific music features

-- Loop playback, multi-channel, multi-track
+- Loop playback
+- multi-channel (eg: music on one channel and soundscape on another)
+- multi-track option (seamless switch from track to track)
 - Optional crossfading
-- Individual, global, or per-music-channel volume control

-Sound:
+- Auto-replace music on channel when starting a new music

+##  Specific UI sound features
 - Random playback of a sound from a selection
 - Randomization of gain and pitch

+##  Specific Game sound features
+- Optional loop
+- Random playback of a sound from a selection
+- Randomization of gain and pitch
 - Optional spatialization
+- Auto-cleaning on room change

 ---

+## Credits
 The development of this library was heavily influenced by the tools created by [Juju Adams](https://github.com/JujuAdams).

+The package contains example configuration with music from https://tallbeard.itch.io/music-loop-bundle and sound effects from https://nox-sound-design.itch.io/essentials-series-sfx-nox-sound